Tagish language

 The language is a Northern Athabaskan language, closely related to Tahltan and Kaska.
-The three languages are often grouped together as Tahltan-Kaska-Tagish; the three languages are considered dialects of the same language by some.
+The three languages are often grouped together as Tahltan-Kaska-Tagish; the three languages are sometimes considered dialects of the same language.
 As of 2004, there was only 1 native fluent speaker of Tagish documented: Lucy Wren (Agaymā/Ghùch Tlâ).
 She died in 2008.

 Classification

-Tagish is among many other languages within the large language family of Na-Dene languages, which includes another group of indigenous North American languages called the Athabaskan languages.
-The Northern Athabaskan languages are often considered to be part of a complex of languages entitled Tagish-Tahltan-Kaska.
+Tagish is a Northern Athabaskan language, which is a subgrouping of the large Na-Dene language family.
+Tagish is closely related to neighboring languages Tahltan and Kaska (forming a complex known as Tagish-Tahltan-Kaska) and Southern Tutchone.
 The languages in this complex have an extremely similar lexicon and grammar but differ in systems of obstruents.
-Known alternatively as Dene K'e, Tagish is also closely related to the neighboring languages Tahltan, Kaska, and Southern Tutchone.
+It is alternatively known as Dene K'e.